 For anyone who still doesn't know, ZeroNet is an easy-to-use, open-source, actively-developed, decentralized, censorship-resistant network running on software created mostly by Thomas Kocsis in 2015.
 ZeroNet makes it possible for people to communicate freely with each other without going through a central server--like those owned and controlled by Facebook, Google, and Amazon.
 ZeroNet also makes it possible for anyone to create their own website (either from scratch, or by "cloning" a pre-existing site) and run it without obtaining permission from any quasi-governmental agency, and without paying any fees whatsoever.
 No organization limits what ZeroNet users can say to each other or what they can put on their websites (called "zites" on ZeroNet), because ZeroNet is a network powered by its users' computers (also known as "peers").
 ZeroNet now has hundreds of user-created zites and thousands of daily users all over the world.
 In fact, in the six months I've been using ZeroNet, it has grown from having around 600-1200 peers on line at any given time to around 3000-15000.

-ZeroNet contents are addressed using a blockchain file system.
-I don't know much about this, other than the fact that it allows anyone to create their own zite at a blockchain address that cannot be controlled by any centralized authority.
+ZeroNet uses Bitcoin cryptography for site addresses and content signing/verification.
+User identification is based on Bitcoin's BIP32 format.
+I don't know much about this, other than the fact that it allows anyone to create their own zite at a bitcoin address that cannot be controlled by any centralized authority.
 When a ZeroNet user creates a zite and fills it with content, that content will exist for as long as ZeroNet peers have "seeded" (i.e. downloaded and retained) that content on their computers.
 So, if you have something to say on ZeroNet that other users consider to be important, it could remain on ZeroNet for a very long time--regardless of what some large company, ICANN, or even some judge or law-enforcement agency decides.